Shop for internet you can pay for upfront

 How much data do I need for my prepaid plan?

 The amount of data you need for your prepaid plan depends on your general usage habits.
-Since you’re paying for data in advance, it’s a good idea to look at the amount of data you usually use in one month to gauge how much you need so you don’t get charged an overage fee if you pick a plan with a data cap.
+Since you’re paying for data in advance, it’s a good idea to look at the amount of data you usually use in one month to gauge how much you need, so you don’t get charged an overage fee if you pick a plan with a data cap.

 Light users may get away with 5 – 10 GB per month, but heavier users who game or stream need much more since those activities take up more data much faster (15 MB to 3 GB per hour, give or take).